Last Best West Cowboy Hats and Leather

 MADE TO ORDER.
 MADE TO LAST.
 MADE IN AMERICA.

 Our hand-made hats ship in 6-8 weeks and our custom cowboy leather in 3-5 weeks.

 We are designers and makers of hand made cowboy and western hats, leather holsters, sheaths, chaps, and other cowboy gear.
 If you are a returning client we say welcome back!
 And to all you fine folks who are visiting us for the first time – HOWDY!

 Many thanks to all our dedicated clients who have made this possible.
-And we look forward to offering great custom cowboy leather and the Internets largest selection of online custom hats for at least another 20 years.
-All made in the USA!
+And we look forward to offering great custom cowboy leather and the Internets largest selection of online custom hats for decades to come.
+All made in the USA.

 Purchase one of our fine beaver-blend hand made cowboy hats or fine cowboy leather, and you will receive the same quality and workmanship that is worn by more than a dozen of the world’s premier rodeo cowboys riding today.
 National Security Advisors, Production Companies, Marshals, Sheriffs, Musicians, Writers, Cartoonists, Artists, Athletes, Soldiers, and lots of every day folk love our products, and we hope you will as well.
 Testimonials

 We have over 170 different hat styles in our catalog; enough for even the finickiest cowboy to find a hat style they like!
 And if you love Old West History you’ll enjoy going through over a hundred pages full of stories about the heroes and villains of the wild west.

 We have everything from classic western hats from the 19th century to new versions of your favorite hats from the movies.
 Take your time, have a wander around. . .there’s lots to see in The Last Best West™.